Saint Mark and the Resurrection

 Blessed be God!
 Blessed be his Easter people!

 Let us pray

-for all our faithful departed, especially those taken from us by the virus
+for all our faithful departed, especially those taken from us in recent days

-for all those caring for the sick in medical facilities and at home
+for first responders and all those caring for the sick in medical facilities and at home

 for those who in one way or another take care of our essential needs

 for family and friends who have been supportive during these trying times